n0rad/restmcu/README.rst

 - dynamic pin name and notification conditions
 - notify a server of pin change based on condition set on pins
 - support of hmac-sha256 security between board and server
+- keep states of pins in eeprom is case of power failure

 The electronic wiring configuration is provided by a simple C file used during compilation